SUNET/docker-edusign-app/README.rst

   :code:`sp:/etc/ssl/certs/shibsp-<SP_HOSTNAME>.crt` and
   :code:`sp:/etc/ssl/private/shibsp-<SP_HOSTNAME>.key`

-* SAML metadata file describing the IdPs we want to interact with, placed at :code:`sp:/etc/shibboleth` and referenced in the configuration variable :code:`METADATA_FILE`.
+* MDQ signing certificate, placed at :code:`sp:/etc/shibboleth` and referenced in the configuration variable :code:`MDQ_SIGNER_CERT`.

-Attributes used for signing documents .....................................
+Attributes used for signing documents XXX .....................................

 By default, we use the given name :code:`givenName`, the surname :code:`sn`,